Cyrus Avery: Avery and the creation of a national highway system

-Interest in highway systems

-Avery realized that an interstate system of highways would help his adopted city and state prosper.
-He became impressed with the Good Roads Movement going on in Missouri and joined the Oklahoma Good Roads Association.
+Shortly after WWI, Avery opened a proto-motel outside Tulsa.
+Avery soon realized that an interstate system of highways would help his adopted city and state prosper.

+Good Roads Movement

+Impressed with Missouri's Good Roads Movement, Avery joined the Oklahoma Good Roads Association.
 He also served as president of the Albert Pike Highway Association from 1917 to 1927.
 He was elected chairman of the Tulsa County Commission, serving from 1913 to 1916, and is considered responsible for the construction of the Eleventh Street Bridge, which replaced an older wooden bridge across the Arkansas River.
 He also began pushing for a statewide improvement of roads.
 He eventually became involved in the creation of the Ozarks Trails, a system of roads connecting St. Louis and Amarillo, Texas.
 After working with creating more roads, he was elected president of the Associated Highway Associations of America.
 In 1923, he was appointed to the Oklahoma State Highway Commission, where he implemented a gasoline tax to fund the highway department.

 He became instrumental in pushing for a federal level of good roads.
 In 1925, the United States Secretary of Agriculture appointed him to the Joint Board of Interstate Highways, which was to designate the new federal highways and mark them.

 One of the routes requested by Congress was a road running from Virginia Beach, Virginia to Los Angeles, California.
 This road would follow what is now U.S. Highway 60 from Virginia Beach to Springfield, Missouri, continue west to Joplin, across southern Kansas, Colorado, Utah, turning south to Las Vegas, Nevada, then further south and west to Los Angeles.
 Avery successfully argued that to avoid the high peaks of the Rocky Mountains, the road should turn south through Tulsa and Oklahoma City, continue west across the Texas Panhandle, New Mexico, Arizona, and southern California.
 His suggestion that this highway should go east from Springfield to St. Louis and Chicago, Illinois, as commerce naturally continued in that direction, was also adopted.

 After the highways were routed, the group decided not to name the highways (as had been done by many non-profit groups which were currently connecting various state routes into longer multi-state and transcontinental routes), but instead to follow the pattern of numbering the highways, as established in Wisconsin and Missouri.
 The current east-west routes would be even numbers, and the north-south would be odd.
 Major routes would be one- or two-digit numbers ending in either "1" or "0" depending on the route.
 To avoid a "U.S. 0", U.S. Highway 2 was treated as a "0" highway and U.S. Route 101 would be treated as a two-digit highway to expand the number of available routes north-south.
-Avery, arguing that the Chicago to Los Angeles route would be a major highway, numbered the highway US 60.
-This received support from Oklahoma, Kansas, Arkansas, and Missouri.
-It was outright attacked by a delegation from Kentucky.
+Avery, arguing that the Chicago to Los Angeles route would be a major highway, numbered the highway US 60, began production of roadside signs.
+However, political trouble was brewing.